hstatsep-wd/git-basics/README.md

 If you reload the repo on Github.com, you should see your name in the README file!

 Alright, first commit done.
 Let's have some more fun.
-On the line below, replace the X with your last name:
+Here in the file editor, on the line below, replace the X with your last name:

 My last name is X.

-Now try this command:
+Now try this command in your terminal:

 base64 /dev/urandom | head -c 100 > favorites.txt